Printing Circle with Marie Watt

 Multimedia artist Marie Watt is a storyteller.
 As a member of the Seneca Nation with German-Scots ancestry, her stories draw from Native and non-Native traditions: Greco-Roman myth, pop music and Pop art, Indigenous oral narratives, Star Wars, and Star Trek.
 Over the course of her career, Watt has told her stories through prints.
 The collaborative printmaking process allows her to build community through art and storytelling that is personal, cultural, and universal.

-No experience is necessary, and all ages are welcome.
+No experience is necessary to participate in the printing circle and all ages are welcome.
 Materials will be provided.
 RSVP is encouraged but not required; visitors may join at any time as space allows.

 Admission to the Museum is free every third Saturday of the month.